-All insurers doing business in Yukon must hold a Yukon licence.
+All insurers doing business in Yukon must hold a Yukon licence with Professional Licensing and Regulatory Affairs.

-You must remit insurance premium tax if you:
+You must remit insurance premium tax to Tax Administration, Department of Finance, if you:

 - sell insurance in Yukon; or